skillrepos/codeium-basics/README.md

 These steps **must** be completed prior to starting the actual labs.

 ## Step 1.
-Install VS Code on your system from the link below:
+Install VS Code on your system from [this link](https://code.visualstudio.com/download) or by clicking on the icon below:

 <br/><br/>